Biden tests positive for COVID-19, has 'very mild symptoms'

-WASHINGTON (AP) — President Joe Biden tested positive for COVID-19 on Thursday and is experiencing "very mild symptoms," the White House said, as new variants of the highly contagious virus challenge the nation's efforts to get back to normal after two and a half years of pandemic disruptions.
+WASHINGTON (AP) — President Joe Biden tested positive for COVID-19 on Thursday and went into isolation with mild symptoms.
+White House officials went all-out to show that the 79-year-old U.S. leader could power through the virus and keep working because he was vaccinated and boosted.

-White House Press Secretary Karine Jean-Pierre said Biden has begun taking Paxlovid, an antiviral drug designed to reduce the severity of the disease.
-He was isolating at the White House and "continuing to carry out all of his duties fully," she said.
+In a navy blazer and Oxford shirt, Biden recorded a video on a White House balcony to send the message that he would be fine and the country should stay calm and carry on.
+He recognizes the pandemic as a national trauma that has killed more than one million Americans and alarmed millions more, and his words in the video posted to Twitter were meant to be reassuring.

+“I’m doing well, getting a lot of work done,” Biden said, the faint sound of an ice cream truck jingling in the distance.
+“And in the meantime, thanks for your concern.
+And keep the faith.
+It’s going to be OK.”

 The president spoke by phone to lawmakers in Pennsylvania to apologize for having to cancel his planned trip Thursday to the city of Wilkes-Barre to promote his crime prevention plans.
-Biden also called South Carolina Rep. Jim Clyburn to wish him a happy birthday and congratulate him on receiving an award from the NAACP.
+He also called South Carolina Rep. Jim Clyburn to wish him a happy birthday and congratulate him on receiving an award from the NAACP.
+A planned fundraiser in Philadelphia for the Democratic National Committee on Thursday was postponed, according to a party official.

 First lady Jill Biden, speaking to reporters as she arrived for a school visit in Detroit, said she'd just gotten off the phone with her husband.

-Note: This story was first published on July 21, 2022.
-It was updated on July 22, 2022, to make clear that Leana Wen is a public health professor and a practicing physician.